setms/book/docs/design/analysis.md

    - If an external system consumes the event, design the API.
    - Determine whether the event requires an explicit queue with durability guarantees.
 1. For all **commands**:
+   - If an external system issues the command, design the API that allows the system to do that.
    - If a human issues the command, design the user interaction that allows the user to do that.
-   - If an external system issues the command, design the API that allows the system to do that.
+     This includes designing the API from the frontend to the backend.
    - Determine if the command requires synchronous processing.
 If not, prefer asynchronous processing.
    - For asynchronous commands, determine whether the command requires an explicit queue with durability guarantees.
 1. For all **read models**: